EticaAI/forum/README.md

 help them make the world a less hostile place.

 Etica.AI is non-profit.
-We are interested in people who already have work with non-profit social impact, especially areas that may be affected very negatively in the coming decades and have an interest in longstanding cooperation.
+We are interested in people who already have work with social impact, especially areas that may be affected very negatively in the coming decades and have an interest in longstanding cooperation.
 We have the ability to make you more productive in your bureaucratic tasks before the general population has access in exchange for